Projects

 The String Level Method

-1. Drive a stake against your foundation wall at the highest point of your yard
+1. Drive a stake against your foundation at the highest point

-3. Tie a string between the stakes at the same height
+3. Tie a level string between stakes at the same height

-5. Measure the distance from the string to the ground at both stakes
+4. Measure from string to ground at both stakes

-The ground at the far stake should be lower than the ground at the foundation stake by at least 1 inch per 8 feet of distance.
-If the far measurement is the same or higher, your grade is flat or negative --- and water is flowing toward your foundation.
+The far stake should be at least 1 inch lower per 8 feet of distance.
+If it's the same or higher, your grade is flat or negative.

 Equipment You'll Need